Qovery/documentation/website/docs/using-qovery/configuration/cloud-service-provider/scaleway.md

 - Qovery can't access to your data.
 - Suppose Qovery stops to run, your applications are not impacted.

+## Stop a cluster

+Once your cluster is running, you might want to pause it for a while in order to save money when you don't need it (weekends, night...).

+[Read more][docs.using-qovery.configuration.stop-cluster]

 ## FAQ

 ### How to choose a region?